 Keep these tips in mind while simplifying your space:

 - Limited options: Try to aim for 10 toys (or less) at any given time.
-Each activity should be engaging and interesting to them
+Each activity should be engaging and interesting to them.
+Provide options that work on both their fine and gross motor skills, but only offer a limited number of toys and activities at any given time.

 As a bonus?
 They will soon learn to tidy up after themselves!
 This is every parent’s dream, right?!